 Project Zero Cavities

-This is a project in the Dominican Republic where dentists treat school children, and educate them of the importance of dental hygiene.
-It began as a project of Rotarian Dr. Eugenio de Jesus, a dentist in the Dominican Republic who saw an opportunity for him to serve a community.
-In the poor, rural areas around the city of Bonao, people have no access to dental care, and there simply is not a culture of dental hygiene appreciation.
-Poor dental hygiene from a young age results in most adults having few or no teeth.
+This is a project in the Dominican Republic where dentists treat school children, and educate students and their families on the importance of dental hygiene.
+Project Zero Cavities began as a project of Rotarian Dr. Eugenio de Jesus, a dentist in the Dominican Republic who saw an opportunity to serve the community.
+In the poor, rural areas around the city of Bonao, families have no access to dental care.
+Poor dental hygiene from a young age leads to medical issues and further economic instability.

 Are you a dentist interested in traveling to the Dominican Republic to take part in this project?
 Please contact us here.